Washington delays big banks from writing wills before a collapse

 Much of the work on the living wills falls on a new task force within the FDIC - the Office of Complex Financial Institutions (OCFI) - led by Murton, a veteran at the regulator.

 The FDIC oversaw the closure of hundreds of banks during the financial crisis.
-But it has never had to deal with giant institutions such as Bank of America or Citigroup, which often have thousands of legal units all over the world, and whose books are full of highly complex financial instruments.
+But it has never had to deal with giant institutions such as Bank of America (BAC.N) or Citigroup (C.N), which often have thousands of legal units all over the world, and whose books are full of highly complex financial instruments.

 "In the fall of 2010 we all looked at each other and said ... now we've bought the farm, we have this responsibility in case anything fails, we better be able to do it," the former FDIC official said.
 "We came up with some very quick, perhaps a little bit dirty, approaches."